alipsa2000/alipsa2000/README.md

 ### Namaste

 I'm [Alipsa Sahoo](https://github.com/alipsa2000), a student of IIIT Bhubaneswar pursuing my B.Tech Degree.
-I usually surf the Net  and I'm a Web Developer.
-And when I'm chilling, I listen music.
+I usually surf the Net for learning new technologies and to keep pace with new trends and I'm a Web Developer.
+And a chai lover.

  ---